 Every student must have health insurance coverage.
 This is also a prerequisite for enrolling at a German university.
 Students with an employment contract at the MPIfG automatically receive public health insurance coverage by law and can choose their insurer at the beginning of their contract.
-Students receiving a scholarship from the University of Cologne or the University of Duisburg-Essen must purchase their own health insurance.
 We recommend that you look for health insurance with good coverage as early as possible.
 You may also consider staying insured in your home country if the health insurance company covers you during your studies in Germany.
 More details on health insurance coverage will be provided for applicants accepted into the program.

 How much are tuition and fees at the IMPRS-SPCE?

 Most German universities do not charge for tuition.
 However, they may require payment of a small enrollment fee entitling students to certain services.
 Presently, the University of Cologne and the University of Duisburg-Essen charge roughly 300 euros per semester (6 months).
 Enrollment at the university is recommended and may also be required during your doctoral studies.
 Enrollment entitles students to both a public transportation pass (Semesterticket) that is valid on all local trains and buses throughout North Rhine-Westphalia (including Cologne, Duisburg-Essen, and Bonn) and many student discounts for the university "Mensa" restaurants, sporting activities, and cultural events.

 We request letters of recommendation from at least two scholars familiar with your academic work (one letter should be from your MA thesis research advisor) who can judge your potential as a PhD student.
 If your first language is not English, your referees should comment on your ability to read, write, and speak English.
 It is your responsibility to contact your referees and make sure they submit the relevant information before the application deadline.
 Your referees should not belong to the faculty of the IMPRS-SPCE.
 For more information, see How to Apply